 B.S.
 University of Kansas, 2010

-For example, I recently applied a model-based approach to estimating phylogenies of extinct taxa in a Bayesian framework (Wright, 2017).
-This "fossil tip-dating" method integrates fossil morphology with stratigraphic data to infer phylogenies (i.e., time-scaled evolutionary trees), while accounting for biologic and geologic parameters known to bias tree estimation, such as the incompleteness of the fossil record.
-Much of this work utilizes the exceptional fossil record of crinoid echinoderms (sea lilies and feather stars), and my phylogenetic research has resulted in numerous taxonomic revisions of crinoid higher taxa (see Ausich et al., 2015; Wright, et al., 2017).
+In several recent papers, I apply model-based Bayesian methods to estimate evolutionary relationships and divergence times of extinct species (Wright, 2017; Wright and Toom, in press).
+This "fossil tip-dating" approach integrates fossil morphology with stratigraphic data to infer phylogenies (i.e., time-scaled evolutionary trees), while accounting for biologic and geologic parameters known to bias tree estimation, such as the incompleteness of the fossil record.
+This research also helps characterize how ancestor-descendant relationships can be statistically evaluated in the fossil record and provides an evolutionary context for understanding patterns of morphological disparity in the early Paleozoic fossil record.
+Much of my phylogenetic work utilizes the exceptional fossil record of crinoid echinoderms (sea lilies and feather stars), and has resulted in numerous taxonomic revisions of crinoid higher taxa (see Ausich et al., 2015; Wright, 2017; Wright, et al., 2017).

 Other research projects include:

-Documenting taxonomic diversity of exceptionally preserved fossil crinoids, including in the Ordovician “Brechin lagerstätte” of Ontario and the early the early Paleozoic of the Baltic region (Estonia) (Wright and Toom, in review; Wright et al., in prep).
+Documenting taxonomic diversity of exceptionally preserved fossil crinoids, including in the Ordovician “Brechin Lagerstätte” of Ontario and the early the early Paleozoic of the Baltic region (Estonia) (Wright and Toom, 2017; Cole et al., in review; Ausich et al., in prep; Wright et al., in prep).

 Combining observations of fossil morphology, phylogenetic methods, and insights from evolutionary developmental biology ("evo-devo") to delineate skeletal homologies among fossil and living species (Wright, 2015).